merlinscholz/scholz.ruhr/content/post/wordpress-as-backend.md

 ---
-title: "On using WordPress as a backend"
+date: "2020-06-21T00:00:00+02:00"
-date: 2020-06-21T00:00:00+02:00
+draft: true
-draft: false
+summary: WordPress is great as a proof-of-concept backend for your future web app.
+Let me tell you why.
-summary: "WordPress is great as a proof-of-concept backend for your future web app.
-Let me tell you why."
+title: On using WordPress as a backend
 ---

 ## The Task